Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

 MARKET SUMMARY:

-Corn futures are 6 to 7 cents higher at midday Wednesday; soybean futures
+Corn futures are 4 to 5 cents higher at midday Monday; soybean futures are

-are 9 to 10 cents higher; wheat futures are 1 to 3 cents lower.
-The U.S. stock
+20 to 22 cents higher; wheat futures are narrowly mixed.
+The U.S. stock market

-market is mixed at midday with the S&P 25 points higher.
-The U.S. Dollar Index
+is weaker at midday with the S&P 25 points lower.
+The U.S. Dollar Index is 25

-firmer with crude up 1.30 and natural gas up .01.
+higher with crude up 3.60 and natural gas up .09.
 Livestock trade is mostly

-lower.
-Precious metals are mixed with gold off 18.00.
+lower with cattle the downside leader.
+Precious metals are weaker with gold off

 CORN:

-Corn futures are 6 to 7 cents higher at midday with trade once again trying
+Corn futures are 4 to 5 cents higher at midday with trade edging back to the

-metric ton (mt) range Thursday.
-Basis likely continues to hold the recent
+pace holding at 130%.
+Basis likely continues to hold the recent range into

-the central part of the Corn Belt.
-On the May chart, resistance is the 20-day
+remain ahead of the average pace.
+On the July chart, support is the 20-day

 SOYBEANS:

-Soybean futures are 9 to 10 cents higher at midday with trade starting
+Soybean futures are 20 to 22 cents higher at midday with July action pushing

-2.50 higher and oil is 50 to 60 points higher.
-South America should continue to
+to 2.50 higher and oil is 140 to 150 points higher.
+South American availability

 WHEAT:

-the KC May chart, support is the 20-day moving average at $6.13 that we moved
+the recent pattern.
+On the KC July chart, support is the 20-day moving average

 David Fiala can be reached at dfiala@futuresone.com